 Day 9: One More World Class Day in Las Vegas

-All great vacations must come to an end.
-The good news is that we booked ourselves on a redeye back to Chicago so we had a full day to enjoy The Mandarin Pool, take high tea in their tea lounge and still have time for the Las Vegas Pinball Hall of Fame, where we managed to spend more money on vintage pinball games than gambling.
+Finally, our classic American family road trip must come to an end.
+The good news is that we booked ourselves on a redeye back to Chicago.
+So, we had a full day to enjoy The Mandarin Pool.
+Then take high tea in their tea lounge.
+And, still have time for the Las Vegas Pinball Hall of Fame, where we managed to spend more money on vintage pinball games than gambling.
 Our trip was a ton of fun, offering a perfect mix of natural and artificial wonders.
 We all left with a feeling that it would be fun to come back and visit again.

-Thinking of taking a similar roadtrip?
+Thinking of taking a similar classic American family road trip?
 Pin this for later!

 Photo Credit: Hoover Dam, Grand Canyon, Antelope Canyon, Emerald Pool, Welcome to Las Vegas, Las Vegas Skyline, Zion National Park